-Customers can now access the city's new permitting, licensing and land management system.
 Follow the link below to set up a Customer Self-Service account (CSS).
 When creating a CSS account, please use the email address you used when previously working with the city.
 For those with questions on how to set up an account, make an inspection request or submit a permit application, please review the user guide.

 If you need to access a certain case in CSS or need to have your contact records cleaned up, please fill out this Contact Form and send it to P&[email protected] .
 Please also review the CSS Contact Record Best Practices & FAQ.